-Crack chicken is really easy to make, but I discovered a couple of tips that will help you make it perfectly the first time.
+This keto krack chicken is really easy to make, but I discovered a couple of tips that will help you make it perfectly the first time.

 - Don’t put the cream cheese on the bottom of the Instant Pot, because it can scorch.
 Pour in the Ro-Tel and water first.
 That layer will act as an insulator and keep the cheese off the bottom of the pot.

-- if you think the liquids are too runny after you remove the chicken from the Instant Pot, set it to “saute” again and let the liquid reduce for 10-15 minutes.
+- If you think the liquids are too runny after you remove the chicken from the Instant Pot, set it to “saute” again and let the liquid reduce for 10-15 minutes.
 Stir frequently to keep it from sticking.
 Add the chicken back in.

 - Allow the chicken to cool in the creamy sauce.
 If you let the chicken cool down separately from the sauce, it will be too dry, even when you stir it back in and reheat it.